ilkhom19/Credit_Card_Valitator/README.md

 ## Starting the Software

-- **Linux/Mac**: You can re-run the "Download and launch the binary" script each time to start the application in interactive mode or follow additional instructions provided on the website.
+- **Linux/Mac**: You can re-run the "Download and launch the binary" script each time to start the application.
 - **Windows**: Execute the binary as described in the installation step to start using the software.

 ## Support